 However, if there are no further points scored after 10 minutes, the match will be deemed a draw.

-At the end of the 2023 season, IMG and the RFL released initial gradings, which indicated which clubs will be playing in the 2024 campaign.
+At the end of the 2023 season, IMG and the RFL released initial gradings, which indicated which clubs would play in the 2024 campaign.

 The same was done at the end of the 2024 season, with the 12 top-graded clubs receiving Super League status for the 2025 season.

-The IMG gradings released at the end of the 2024 campaign saw the London Broncos relegated to the Championship, with Wakefield Trinity regaining Super League status.
+The IMG gradings released at the end of the 2025 campaign will almost certainly see the Salford Red Devils relegated to the Championship.

 Castleford Tigers